wso2-attic/choreo-cli/spec/README.md

 >Login to id.choreo.dev - *this is a one time thing*

->Also think about “$chor login -i” to provide un/pw through cli itself with a multi-factor auth possibly (backlog item)
+>Also think about “$chor auth login -i” to provide un/pw through cli itself with a multi-factor auth possibly (backlog item)

 ```
 $chor app create <app_name>